darshanparab/getlocaladminusers/README.md

 # getlocaladminusers
-C++ project to get list of users from Administrators group Compiled with Bloodshed dev-c++
+C++ project to get list of users from Administrators group.

+Compiled with Bloodshed dev-c++